What is Python?

 Python is a fully functional programming language that can do anything almost any other language can do, but with Python, you usually can do it faster and simpler.

-As you can see, there are many strong advantages to using Python: it involves less code, less time and less money.
-It is legitimized and approved by data scientists and now it’s one of the most popular programming language in search engine.
+As you can see, there are many strong advantages to using Python: it involves less code, less time, and less money.
+It is legitimized and approved by data scientists and now it’s one of the most popular programming languages in search engines.
 I must mention that Python might be slow in performance compared to other languages; this could mean it is not a very good language for mobile development.

 However, if this is the case, why is it still so popular?
 Firstly, speed is not always the number 1 priority when considering other important elements of programming, such as productivity.
 Secondly, software performance is overrated; programmer performance tends to be more important nowadays.
 If you look at the most popular Python projects, you will notice the vast majority are not performance-critical and, even if they are, there is a possibility to write the critical parts in C/C++ and the rest in Python.

-Now if you are sure you know why and where programmers use Python language, you can start learning it from basics by clicking following Link to first basics tutorial:
+Now if you are sure you know why and where programmers use Python language, you can start learning it from the basics.